Search and Matching for Adoption from Foster Care

 A formal proof can be found in online Appendix~\ref{app:equilibria_existence}.
 The proof proceeds by defining a best-response mapping and showing fixed-point existence using Tarski's fixed-point theorem \citep{tarski_lattice-theoretical_1955}.
 Such fixed points coincide with pure-strategy equilibria.

-In general, there can be more than one FSE or CSE for a fixed instance $\instance$. \Cref{proposition:equilibria_existence} not only guarantees that equilibria always exist in both settings, they additionally highlight that there is a special ordering over equilibria: there exists a child-optimal equilibrium that children unanimously prefer over all other equilibria, i.e., their utility is weakly higher compared to any other equilibrium.
+In general, there can be more than one FSE or CSE for a fixed instance $\instance$. \Cref{proposition:equilibria_existence} not only guarantees that equilibria always exist in both settings, but also highlights that there is a special ordering over equilibria: there exists a child-optimal equilibrium that children unanimously prefer over all other equilibria; i.e., their utility is weakly higher compared to any other equilibrium.
 Similarly, there exists a family-optimal equilibrium that families prefer.
-From now on, we let $\se{co-CS}$ denote the child-optimal CSE (co-CSE), $\se{co-FS}$ the child-optimal FSE (co-FSE), $\se{fo-CS}$ the family-optimal CSE (fo-CSE), and $\se{fo-FS}$ the family-optimal FSE (fo-FSE)}.
+From now on, we let $\se{co-CS}$ denote the \emph{child-optimal CSE (co-CSE)}, $\se{co-FS}$ the \emph{child-optimal FSE (co-FSE)}, $\se{fo-CS}$ the \emph{family-optimal CSE (fo-CSE)}, and $\se{fo-FS}$ the \emph{family-optimal FSE (fo-FSE)}.
 This is reminiscent of the structure of the set of stable matchings in standard two-sided matching markets \citep{knuth_stable_1997}.